Bakery£hackneyMon-Sat 07:30-17:00, Sun 08:00-16:00Walk-in onlyStoneground sourdough and laminated pastries

 Worth the queue: Bacon and maple Danish

-Matthew Jones's bakery counter inside Borough Market in London, opened 2013, runs hand-rolled doughnuts and a bakery school in the railway arches behind the market.
+Matthew Jones's bakery counter inside Borough Market in London, opened in 2013, runs hand-rolled doughnuts and a bakery school in the railway arches just.

 Tip: The vanilla cream doughnut is the marquee bake.
 Their bakery school runs day classes for £150; book through their website three weeks ahead.